godaddy/gasket/packages/gasket-resolve/README.md

 ### Fallbacks

-To soften the transition from the older postfixed format, the loader supports fallbacks for short names to it them, and then to the `@gasket` scope.
+To soften the transition from the older postfixed format, the loader supports fallbacks for short names to postfixed format, and then to the `@gasket` scope.
 For example, if a short name of `example` is used, the package lookup order would be as follows:

 ```
 example --> gasket-plugin-example --> example-gasket-plugin --> gasket/plugin-example --> gasket/example-plugin